kairosity/mp2-tunnel-focus/README.md

 2.| Wage calculations for users who work by the hour/time period |1 | 2 | 3
 3.| Display weather for the day at the top of the screen |1 | 3 | 4

+ The scope was eventually narrowed down to include the following from each section:

+    __*TASK LIST FUNCTIONALITY & FEATURES*__
+    1. Add tasks to the tasklist
+    2. Edit tasks
+    3. Delete tasks
+    4. Check tasks as completed

+    __*TASK TIMER FUNCTIONALITY & FEATURES*__
+    1. Pomodoro style timer of 25 minutes
+    2. Pomodoro style timer of 15 minutes
+    3. Stopwatch open-ended timer
+    4. Focus reminder beeps on the stopwatch timer after every 30 minutes.
+    5. Alarms when the countdown timers finish - both audio & visual options (not in original scope plan).

+    __*TASK CHARTS FUNCTIONALITY & FEATURES*__
+    1. A Chart showing the time focused on each task "today" (charts & displays were merged as both would have been overkill)
+    2. A Chart showing the time focused on each task overall
+    3. A list of tasks completed today.
+    4. A list of tasks completed overall.

+    None of the additional functionality / features were included in the final application's scope.

+I kept the scope quite tight to the basic functionality of the application and while there is scope for expansion, I like the narrow nature of the features because I think it achieves what it sets out to do cleanly and effectively.

 ## Structure